Red4mber/Mycelium/README.md

 # Mycelium

 Mycelium is a lightweight Command and Control (C2) server written in Rust.
 This project is in its early stages and currently offers basic functionality.
+I just finished migrating the entire project from PostgreSQL to SurrealDB - It  took me an eternity, but it's done, I can finally get back working on meaningful changes to this

 ## Features

 - Configurable API endpoints via `settings.toml`
 - Basic implant for API testing with rudimentary enumeration using [Thermite](https://github.com/Red4mber/Thermite), my malware development rust library.
-- PostgreSQL database integration.
+- SurrealDB database integration.
 - JWT-based authentication for operators

 ## Getting Started